-Yunnan, meaning ‘south of the clouds’, is a vast southern province that shares a long land border with Myanmar, Laos and Vietnam.
-Populated by over nine minority groups, and with 25 minority languages spoken, the culture is diverse.
-If visiting southern China, one should not miss out on Yunnan.
-Attractions are numerous.
+Yunnan, meaning ‘south of the clouds’, is a vast province in southern China that shares a long land border with Burma (Myanmar), Laos and Vietnam.
+Populated by over nine minority groups, and with 25 minority languages spoken, the culture is incredibly diverse.
+If visiting southern China on a tailor made holiday, one should not miss out on Yunnan; the attractions are numerous.

 Heading south, Dali is another old town in Yunnan worth spending a few days.
 Sitting on the shores of the huge Erhai Lake, the quaint town has been a draw for adventure travellers for many years.
 In more recent times, the town has expanded, but by Chinese standards remains small, and the old part of the town is packed full of charm and character.
-Base yourself here to soak up what Yunnan has to offer.
-Spend time trekking in the Cangshan mountains where you’ll find serenity and awesome scenery.
-Walk or cycle around the shores of Erhai Lake where you’ll find many small villages and be able to sample local foods and try your hand at bartering in the colourful local markets.
+Base yourself here to soak up all that Yunnan has to offer; spend time trekking in the Cangshan mountains where you’ll find serenity and awesome scenery, walk or cycle around the shores of Erhai Lake where you’ll find many small villages and be able to sample local foods, and try your hand at bartering in the colourful local markets.

 - Krista Weir, Sri Lanka

 - Matthew Nicklin, North India